shakes76/PatternAnalysis-2024/recognition/S4696417-Stable-Diffusion-ADNI/README.md

 ### U-Net

 The U-Net is implemented in [`modules.py`](modules.py) and is responsible for predicting noise at each timestep.
-It uses:

-- Residual blocks for better gradient flow
-- Attention blocks to capture long-range dependencies
-- Time embeddings to condition the model on the diffusion timestep

 <a href="https://towardsdatascience.com/you-cant-spell-diffusion-without-u-60635f569579" target="_blank"><img src="https://miro.medium.com/v2/resize:fit:720/format:webp/1*Ec3V_Ox2-CrLfhxKXOlOEQ.png" width=650></a>